PJWalker/daggerheart/content/Game Rules/Hope.md

 tags:
   - linker-exclude
 ---
 Hope can be used to take special actions & empower abilities.
-Players can generally hold up to **six** hope at a time, and can use it largely at will.
+Players start with 2 hope, and can generally hold up to **six** hope at a time.

-Hope Actions:

-* Help an ally.
-When an ally is making an action roll you could feasibly help with; spend one Hope to describe how you help them, and add [[Advantage & Disadvantage]] to their result.
-* Use an Experience: When you have a relevant experience, you can spend a hope to use it to boost an action.
+During the game, you can spend Hope to help your character’s allies, apply their life experiences to challenges, and empower their spells and abilities.

+Whenever you roll your Duality Dice, if you roll with Hope (meaning your Hope die rolled higher than your fear die) you gain a Hope.